Commute Carbon Footprint Calculator: compare car, bus, train, bike and EV

 Use these to match a report or methodology.
 All numbers are editable.

 Friendly estimate only.
-Real-world values vary with driving style, congestion, vehicle type, occupancy, transit load, and electricity mix.
+Real-world values vary with driving style, congestion, vehicle type, occupancy, transit load, electricity mix, and scope boundary.

 Results